-The proposed 'Environmental Conservation Areas' identified on the Structure Plan Map are to be protected initially under a Planning Control Area with the intention to ultimately reserve these areas as 'Parks and Recreation' under the Metropolitan Region Scheme.
+The proposed 'Environmental Conservation' areas identified on the Structure Plan Map will be reserved as are to be protected initially under a Planning Control Area with the intention to ultimately reserve these areas as 'Parks and Recreation' under the Metropolitan Region Scheme.
+At the time of writing this report, MRS Minor Amendment 1377/57 has been initiated, which seeks to transfer approximately 10ha of land from the 'Urban' and 'Rural' zones to the 'Parks and Recreation' reservation under the MRS. The amendment seeks to facilitate the protection of areas of high biodiversity value as identified in the EAMS for environmental conservation purposes.

-Areas identified as 'Local Open Space' on the Structure Plan Map will ultimately be ceded to the City of Kalamunda with its reservation to be recognised under Local Planning Scheme No. 3 which has due regard to the land use classifications under the Forrestfield North Residential Precinct Local Structure Plan.
-These areas will ultimately be reserved 'Local Open Space' under LPS3 upon normalization of the Structure Plan into LPS3.
+Areas identified as 'Local Open Space' on the Structure Plan Map will ultimately be ceded to the City of Kalamunda with its their reservation to be recognised under Local Planning Scheme No. 3 LPS3, which has due regard to the land use classifications under the Forrestfield North High Wycombe South Residential Precinct Local Structure Plan.
+These areas will ultimately be reserved 'Local Open Space' under LPS3 upon normalisation of the Structure Plan into LPS3.

-'Environmental Conservation Areas' and 'Local Open Space' are to be managed and protected as described by the approved Strategic Conservation Management Plan and Management Agreement.
+'Environmental Conservation' areas and 'Local Open Space' are to be managed and protected as described by the approved Strategic Conservation Management Plan and Management Agreement.